Critical Perspectives on IHRM: How to be more inclusive?

 • The impacts of climate change on global workforce productivity and migration

-• Virtual, remote, and hybrid workers in the global workplace and impacts on IHRM
+• Virtual, remote, and hybrid workers in the global workplace and their impacts on IHRM

 Submissions